knowitall/ollie/README.md

 many useful options; for example you can run Ollie in parallel using `--parallel`.

+The Ollie command line tool has a few output formats.
+The output format is specified by `--output-format` and a valid format:

+1. The `interactive` format that is meant to be easily human readable.
+2. The `tabbed` format is mean to be easily parsable.
+A header will be output as the first row to label the columns.
+3. `tabbedsingle` is similar to `tabbed` but the extraction is output as (arg1; relation;
+   arg2) in a single column.
+4. The `serialized` is meant to be fully deserialized into an `OllieExtractionInstance` class.

 ## Graphical Interface

 Ollie works ontop of a subcomponent called OpenParse.
 The distinction is